 what ingredients make up the crust?

-what is browned butter?
+what is brown butter?

 Great question!
-Browned butter is butter that has been cooked over low heat until the milk solids in the butter have caramelized.
+Brown butter is butter that has been cooked over low heat until the milk solids in the butter have caramelized.
 It has the most deliciously nutty and rich flavor and adds so much to baked goods!
 It’s very easy to make!
 Just keep an eye on it as it tends to burn quickly.
 For more info on browned butter, check out this article by The Kitchn!
 If you’re looking for more recipes that have browned butter in them, check these out: salted chocolate pecan pie, gingerbread cookie sandwiches, old fashioned sour cream donuts, and Nutella Linzer cookies.

 Do I need a stand mixer to make pumpkin pie bars?

 No!
 You can actually make the crust in the food processor by pulsing until the ingredients come together and then pressing into the baking pan.
 Alternately, you can mix everything in a large mixing bowl with a rubber spatula and then use your hands to finish mixing so that everything has a homogenous texture.
 The filling is whisked by hand and I always whisk my whipped cream by hand.
-No stand mixer required for this recipe!
+No stand mixer is required for this recipe!

 what ingredients go into the filling for pumpkin pie bars?

 The ingredients for pumpkin pie filling are pumpkin puree (not pumpkin pie filling!), brown sugar, eggs, cinnamon, pumpkin pie spice, eggs, vanilla bean paste, dry milk powder, heavy cream, and a pinch of salt.
 All these ingredients are whisked together until smooth and then poured over the prepared crust before baking.